-I’m thrilled to announce the creation of the new 165 acre Collins Demonstration Forest, thanks to an incredibly generous donation from Bill and Marion Collins to the OSU College of Forestry.
+I’m thrilled to announce the creation of the new 167 acre Collins Demonstration Forest, thanks to an incredibly generous donation from Bill and Marion Collins to the OSU College of Forestry.
 Many local woodland owners know Bill and Marion and have visited their lovely property near Gold Hill.
 If you haven’t been there, this is a remarkably diverse woodland that contains many of the features of SW Oregon forests in a microcosm: Cool, productive Douglas-fir stands on north slopes and hot and dry pine and oak stands on south slopes.
-Seasonal creeks, lush riparian areas, oak savannah, ceanothus brushfields, large sugar pines – it’s a 165 acre tract that has a bit of everything.
-This includes plenty of wildlife such as deer, coyotes, black bear, squirrels, turkeys, and, based on the prints we saw the other day, some very large members of the cat family.
+Seasonal creeks, lush riparian areas, oak savannah, ceanothus brushfields, large sugar pines – it’s a 167 acre tract that has a bit of everything.
+This includes lots of wildlife such as deer, foxes, quail, mountain lions and plenty of black bears.
 Oh yeah, and a bit of poison oak.

 As Bill tells it, it all started with a visit to the Josephine County fair almost 40 years ago.
 Bill and Marion had purchased 160 acres on the Right Fork of Sardine Creek in 1969 and dabbled in ranching for a few years, without too much attention to the surrounding forestland.
 At the fair Bill met Extension Forester Allan Campbell and a local landowner and roadbuilder, Orville Camp.
 The idea of managing a woodland for fun and profit came into being.
 Bill hired Orville to build an extensive network of roads throughout the property, paid for by the timber harvested in the right of way.
 This provided access and allowed trees to be removed with a tractor and farmi winch without ever leaving the road.